digitalsamba/sinch-conference-middleware/README.md

 ----

-When a phone user joins a conference, they prompted for a PIN which is checked against the database.
+When a phone user joins a conference, they are prompted for a PIN which is checked against the database.
 If the PIN exists, the phone user is connected to the relevant conference and (to do) Digital Samba is notified by passing the users token via the phone_user_joined API call

 ## Features

 - Handles Incoming Call Events (ICE)
 - Prompts users for a PIN using DTMF input
+- Handles Prompt Input Events (PIE)
 - Validates the PIN against a database
 - Connects users to a conference if the PIN is valid
-- Handles Answered Call Events (ACE)
 - Handles Disconnected Call Events (DICE)
-- Handles Prompt Input Events (PIE)

 ## TO DO